 If you are interested in learning more, please complete the College Adviser Interest Form.

 Join us to learn more about Appalachian College Advising Corps and how you can start your first post-graduation experience through service in western North Carolina.
-Meeting dates and locations to be determined.

 The Appalachian College Advising Corps seeks to hire recent graduates from Appalachian State University to serve as college advisers in high-need high schools throughout western North Carolina.
 As members of a national movement, Appalachian State University College Advising Corps college advisers will help students in rural, underserved Appalachian communities realize their dreams of achieving postsecondary education.